m4ttsch/omscs-notes-notes/information-security/introduction-to-cryptography.md

 Suppose Alice and Bob wish to communicate securely.

 Alice first creates a random symmetric key that she wants to share with Bob and encrypts her message to Bob using this key.
-She then encrypts the symmetric key with Bob’s public key and transmits a **digital envelope** containing both the message and the encrypted key to Bob.
+She then encrypts the symmetric key with Bob's public key and transmits a **digital envelope** containing both the message and the encrypted key to Bob.

 ![](https://assets.omscs.io/68B24E81-900B-4504-8D8C-74143A815C77.png)